musiKk/JMDS.blog/README.md

 ## Customization

-There is limited support for custom pages.
-Pages are defined in the configuration as follows:
+There is limited support for a custom menu.
+Menu items are defined in the configuration as follows:

 ```json
 {